viking2917/ionic-epub-reader/README.md

 * `src`: a url pointing to an ePub file to load.
 If not present, the user is presented with an open file button.
 * `use-local-storage`: true|false, controls whether user data (e.g. bookmarks) are persisted to the browser's localStorage
 * `highlight-array`: optional.
-An array of highlights to be loaded to the book after load is complete. highlights should consist of a cfi field, and optionally an annotationText field for annotations. see `controllers.js` for an example.  to be loaded to the book after load is complete.
+An array of highlights to be loaded to the book after load is complete. highlights should consist of a cfi field, and optionally an annotationText field for annotations. see `controllers.js` for an example.
-*  `bookmark-array`: an array of bookmarks. see `controllers.js` for an example.
+*  `bookmark-array`: an array of bookmarks to be loaded to the book after load is complete. see `controllers.js` for an example.

 #### Add module "epubreader" as dependency